Hotel Adlon: Second Hotel Adlon Kempinski

 With the reunification of Germany, Kempinski exercised their rights to the hotel name and the site.
 After lengthy legal proceedings, they took possession of the property, then sold the development project to Fundus Fonds, a West German investment firm, with Kempinski retaining a long-term lease on the hotel.
 Fundus Fonds constructed a new hotel between 1995 and 1997.
 The building, only very loosely inspired by the original, was designed by Rainer Michael Klotz of Patzschke Klotz & Partners, and on August 23, 1997, German President Roman Herzog opened the new Hotel Adlon Kempinski Berlin.
 The hotel occupies the site of the original building, along with additional adjacent land.
 Due to its success, it was expanded twice with new wings at the rear on Behrenstrasse, designed by architect Günter Behnisch.
 The first wing, known as the Adlon Palais, opened in 2003, while the second, known as the Adlon Residenz, opened in 2004.

+Today, the Hotel Adlon features 307 guest rooms, 78 suites, two bars, three restaurants, an Adlon To Go coffee shop, and a spa and wellness area.
+Following a comprehensive renovation, the pool and fitness area—which includes a swimming pool, whirlpool, sauna, and gym—reopened in September 2024.

+Additionally, the Adlon-Palais on Behrenstraße houses the Adlon Spa by Resense, the Adlon Flower Atelier & Boutique, as well as the India Club restaurant.

+The hotel is home to the gourmet restaurant Lorenz Adlon Esszimmer.
+Karlheinz Hauser served as head chef in 2000, followed by Thomas Neeser in 2002.
+The restaurant held one Michelin star until it was awarded a second star under head chef Hendrik Otto in 2012.
+Reto Brändli took over as head chef in May 2022, successfully retaining the two-star rating.
+In February 2025, Jonas Zörner was appointed head chef, and the restaurant was awarded one Michelin star in 2025.

 Location

-When it was built, the Hotel Adlon was famously located at Number One Unter Den Linden, as the avenue was numbered starting at the western Brandenburg Gate end.
+When it was built, the Hotel Adlon was famously located at Number One Unter den Linden, as the avenue was numbered starting at the western Brandenburg Gate end.
 The address was used in the hotel's advertising and became synonymous with it.
-Beginning in late-1936, the entire Unter den Linden was renumbered, starting from the eastern end, by the Berlin Palace, resulting in the Adlon's address becoming Unter den Linden 77.
+Beginning in late 1936, the entire Unter den Linden was renumbered, starting from the eastern end by the Berlin Palace, resulting in the Adlon's address becoming Unter den Linden 77.
 The current Hotel Adlon Kempinski maintains this address.